benyap/terraform-aws-modules/s3-resource-bucket/README.md

 - `project_tag`: The value for tag 'Project'.

 - `environment_tag`: The value for tag 'Environment'.
+The name of the service user will be named afte the environment (automatically prefixed by 's3resource.accessor-').

 ## Optional variables